49″ Class 120Hz Smart LED TV

 The silver metal pedestal stand adds an attractive design element to the TV’s overall appearance.
 I’d also like to point out that this stand design provides decent support – but proved to be a bit wobbly when I gave the TV my shake test which involves gently rocking the TV back and forth from the top of the screen.
 However, the set was in no danger of tipping over.

 As I stated early, this TV offers plenty of features for such an inexpensive premium model: Starting with picture quality enhancements, the XBR830C utilizes Sony’s new X1 video processor.
 The X1 4K processor brings more clarity, color and contrast for stunning picture quality to all video sources, and upscales all non-native 4K video to near 4K quality using Sony’s X-Reality Pro technology.

-Android TV w/ Google Play: The XBR49X830C is equipped with an Android operating system and incorporates Android TV with access to a wide variety of apps from Google Play which have been optimized for playback on this TV.
-Android TV gives you access to movies, music, sports and other entertainment apps .
+Android TV w/ Google Play: The XBR49X830C is equipped with an Android operating system and incorporates Android TV with access to a wide variety of apps from Google Play which has been optimized for playback on this TV.
+Android TV gives you access to movies, music, sports and other entertainment apps.
 In addition, view content from your smartphone or tablet on this TV using Google Cast for a more engaging experience on this TV’s much larger screen.

-This TV has received Netflix Recommended TV certification which makes it easier for consumers to know which manufacturers HDTV’s work best with its streaming video service by establishing performance criteria which can be identified on select TVs by a Netflix Recommended TV logo.
+This TV has received Netflix Recommended TV certification which makes it easier for consumers to know which manufacturers HDTVs work best with its streaming video service by establishing performance criteria that can be identified on select TVs by a Netflix Recommended TV logo.